-- Navy blue dress/twill shorts must be worn at the waist; no extreme styles with baggy look or big pockets; bottoms may not be rolled - Brown or black belt no logos - Light blue oxford button down if a shirt is worn under the oxford, it must be all white - Socks: solid white or navy crew socks with no visible logos; All socks MUST be worn above the ankle

-The uniform should be neat and tidy with the polo tucked in.
+- Navy blue dress/twill shorts must be worn at the waist; no extreme styles with baggy look or big pockets; bottoms may not be rolled - Brown or black belt no logos - Light blue oxford button down if a shirt is worn under the oxford, it must be all white - Socks: solid white or navy crew socks.
+All socks MUST be worn above the ankle The uniform should be neat and tidy with the polo tucked in.

-- Navy blue dress/twill pants no extreme styles with baggy look or big pockets - Brown or black belt - Light Blue oxford button down long or short sleeve if a shirt is worn under the oxford, it must be all white - Sweater: plain navy blue or IHM logo only or IHM sweatshirt - Socks: solid white or navy crew socks with no visible logos; All socks MUST be worn above the ankle
+- Navy blue dress/twill pants no extreme styles with baggy look or big pockets Brown or black belt - Light Blue oxford button down long or short sleeve if a shirt is worn under the oxford, it must be all white - Sweater: plain navy blue or IHM logo only or IHM sweatshirt - Socks: solid white or navy crew socks.
+All socks MUST be worn above the ankle